-AddPostAction(target, action), env.AddPostAction(target, action)
+AddPostAction(target, action) env.AddPostAction(target, action)

 Arranges for the specified action to be performed after the specified target has been built.
-The specified action(s) may be an Action object, or anything that can be converted into an Action object (see below).
+The specified action(s) may be an Action object, or anything that can be converted into an Action object See the manpage section "Action Objects" for a complete explanation.